kishore-FDI/kishore-FDI/README.md

 - **Modern UI/UX:** Building beautiful interfaces with shadcn/ui, Tailwind CSS, and Framer Motion
 - **Mobile Development:** Cross-platform development with React Native and native Android with Kotlin
 - **Cloud & DevOps:** Deployment and scaling on modern cloud platforms
-- **Type Safety:** Strong focus on TypeScript and schema validation with Zod
 - **Performance Optimization:** Building fast, SEO-friendly applications with Next.js

 ---